Primary Myelofibrosis

 Diagnosis:

-- Bone marrow examination.
+• Bone marrow examination.
 Bone marrow aspiration is usually dry.
-Because demonstration of bone marrow fibrosis is required and fibrosis may not be uniformly distributed, a biopsy should be repeated at a different site if the first biopsy is nondiagnostic.
+Because the demonstration of bone marrow fibrosis is required and fibrosis may not be uniformly distributed, a biopsy should be repeated at a different site if the first biopsy is nondiagnostic.

-- Cytogenetic studies of bone marrow are helpful in excluding chronic myelogenous leukemia (CML), myelodysplastic syndrome, or other chronic myeloid disorders.
-However, as mentioned, these studies may be difficult to obtain due to “dry tap” on bone marrow aspirates in over 50% of patients with primary myelofibrosis.
-Fluorescent in situ hybridization (FISH) studies or polymerase chain reaction (PCR) assay testing for bcr:abl may be helpful in excluding CML (this may also be performed on peripheral blood).
+• Cytogenetic studies of bone marrow help exclude chronic myelogenous leukemia (CML), myelodysplastic syndrome, or other chronic myeloid disorders.
+However, as mentioned, these studies may be difficult to obtain due to the “dry tap” on bone marrow aspirates in over 50% of patients with primary myelofibrosis.
+Fluorescent in situ hybridization (FISH) studies or polymerase chain reaction (PCR) assay testing for bcr:abl may help exclude CML (this may also be performed on peripheral blood).
 FISH studies for abnormalities associated with myelodysplastic syndromes, such as del 7, 7q-, and 5q-, may also be helpful.

-- About 50% of patients have a JAK2 mutation.
-Some have a mutation of the calreticulin gene.
-Calreticulin (CALR) mutations were recently described in JAK2 and MPL unmutated primary myelofibrosis (PMF) and essential thrombocythemia.
+• About 50% of patients have a JAK2 mutation.
+Calreticulin (CALR) mutations were recently described in JAK2 and thrombopoietin receptor gene (myeloproliferative leukemia, MPL) unmutated primary myelofibrosis and essential thrombocythemia.
 Among 254 study patients, 147 (58%) harbored JAK2, 63 (25%) CALR and 21 (8.3%) MPL mutations; 22 (8.7%) patients were negative for all three mutations (triple-negative myelofibrosis), whereas one patient expressed both JAK2 and CALR mutations.

 Treatment: